1.10. Async / await

 automatically.

-async constructoris rejected because a constructor must return the new instance, not a Promise.On metamethods:
+async constructoris rejected because a constructor must return the new instance, not a Future.On metamethods:

 _add,_unm,_cmp,_tostringand the rest of the metamethod set must return their expected value synchronously, soasyncis rejected on them.